williamteav/personal_website/blog/post002/entry.md

 <center><img src="B17.JPG"></center>

 The **Boeing B-17 Flying Fortress** earned its nickname from its extensive defensive armament and ability to sustain damage.
+B-17s were an integral component of the daylight air campaign against Nazi Germany.
 The Flying Fortress on display is a B-17G, which incorporated the iconic Bendix chin turret.

 <center><img src="B24.JPG"></center>